 vehicle is located as well as a full description of the vehicle (make,

-model,and color) and include the license plate number.
-Let us know how long the
+model, color, and license plate number).
+Also let us know how long the

-number so that the Bellingham Citizen Patrol (BCP), or officer who responds to
+number so the Bellingham Citizen Patrol (BCP), or officer who responds to

 your call, can contact you if needed.
-Your name and phone number is
+Your name and phone number are

 happens when I report an abandoned vehicle?

 In most cases a BCP will be dispatched to the location to check on the